 Here’s the first chapter as it currently stands — just a taste to get you going.

-1. I am thirty-four this year — 2011, for the record — and the worst thing that happened to me in the first half of my life was that my girlfriend my junior year broke up with me right before prom.
-I didn’t go, just stayed home and sulked and mashed her corsage to pulp, listening to loud music which was probably Jimi Hendrix because I was never angry enough to buy anything darker.
+I am thirty-four this year (2011) and the worst thing that happened to me in the first half of my life was that my girlfriend my junior year broke up with me right before prom.
+I didn’t go, just stayed home and sulked and mashed her corsage to pulp, listening to loud music that was probably Jimi Hendrix because I was never angry enough to buy anything darker.
 Maybe there were other worse things, maybe things earlier, but that was the worst I can think of.
 The tickets to prom were forty dollars each, non-refundable.
 My mom bought me a new two-hundred dollar suit that we had altered to fit and I never wore it until months later, when it no longer fit.
-The suit was black wool and severe, so I left it in the back of my closet and figure maybe I might get buried in it someday.
-Not that I was suicidal, but I just remember thinking the world might as well end, because I was lonely and humiliated and out eighty dollars for the tickets.
 At least the tie that matched her dress was returnable for store credit.
 I can’t remember why she broke up with me, except that it was somehow my fault.
+I just remember thinking the world might as well end, because I was lonely and humiliated and out eighty dollars.
 I say she was my girlfriend junior year, but really we only dated for about three months until she broke up with me.
-This was before I learned that three months is a natural and comfortable duration for an unsuccessful relationship.
-Part of me was relieved when she broke us up, but that part pales next to the prideful child lit up with anger.
+Part of me was relieved when she broke us up, but most of me at the time was pretty angry.

-Otherwise, the first half of my life was golden, like when politicians talk about a return to old-fashioned values, and you know they just mean nostalgia for their own childhood when black people were invisible and gay was not yet invented.
+Otherwise, the first half of my life was golden, like when politicians talk about a return to old-fashioned values, and you know they just mean nostalgia for their own childhood when black people were invisible and gay had not been invented yet.
 My childhood was that good, although not for the same reasons.
-By the 1990s, we even had gay black people on TV and most people were okay with that.

 The rest of it started the summer before my senior year of high school.
 I finished my junior year with mostly As and Bs in honors classes that year, was a sure thing for Varsity water polo next year, and I had a car.
 College was too far away to worry about, so I was going to spend my summer doing precisely three things: working at the county pool, surfing when I had the time, and nothing much else.
 Apart from lacking a girlfriend, that was the best possible summer I could imagine.